Headline/Gangs/README.md

 [![Build Status](https://travis-ci.org/Headline/Gangs.svg?branch=master)](https://travis-ci.org/Headline/Gangs)

+## This project is no longer supported by myself, although fixes will be accepted if you Pull Request

 # [CS:GO] Jailbreak Gangs
 This is a gangs plugin designed for Jailbreak servers.
 Simply put this plugin allows people to create gangs, invite their friends, and work together to unlock perks (health, damage, gravity, speed, gang size).